airborne-commando/OPSEC-OSINT-Tools/markdown/expanded-examples/threat-actor.md

 # Threat actor

+**Although most biographies are about well-known individuals, everyone has biographical information about their own lives (Vocabulary.com)**[^Biographical].

 As stated in this graph and in the markdown for [Digital Profiling](../Digital-Profiling.md#digital-profiling-pipeline) also need to check out [the main guide](../../README.md).

 **NOTE: DO NOT DO ANYHING DUMB LOL**